-- False positives from antivirus utilities, browser extensions, conflicting programs, and corrupted user profiles are all potential causes for Windows 11 Chrome not working.
+- False positives from antivirus utilities, browser extensions, conflicting programs, and corrupted user profiles are potential causes for Windows 11 Chrome not working.

 - To fix Windows 11 Chrome not opening, try launching the browser with Run commands.